Ambika-garg/HackMIT-21-Brain-Segg/README.md

 ## Features

+The project is: finished.
+You can see our final submission here.
+If you would like us to implement the project end to end for you please book a session.

-The maximum dice score achived in LGG MRI was 0.8488 and in same case sensity was 0.9922 and the specificity was 0.9966
+The maximum dice score achieved in LGG MRI was 0.8488 and in the same case density was 0.9922 and the specificity was 0.9966

 Features that can be added:

-    Deploy the project on cloud and create and API for using it. fsgfg
+    Deploy the project on the cloud and create an API for using it. fsgfg

     Increase the vocabulary of our model fdgfg

-    Incorporate feedback mechanisim to make the model more rebust asddf
+    Incorporate feedback mechanism to make the model more robust asddf

-    Add more Traning data
+    Add more Training data

 ## Status

-Project is: finished.
-You can see our final submission here.If you would like us to implement the project end to end for you please book a session
+The project is: finished.
+You can see our final submission here.
+If you would like us to implement the project end to end for you please book a session.